 - How developers can take advantage of machine learning on Google Cloud Platform (TechRepublic)

 - Google Cloud Platform's 3 keys to the roadmap: Data center, security, containers (TechRepublic)

 - The 3 technologies that are critical to the evolution of cloud computing (TechRepublic)

-Who Google Cloud Platform affects
+Who does Google Cloud Platform affect?